Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Numerical method

 where $M_{ch}=1.4M_{\odot}$ is the Chandrasekhar mass, $E_{51}=E/(10^{51}\mathrm{ergs}$), and $n_0$ is the AM density in units of $\mathrm{amu\,cm^{-3}}$.
 Note that this definition is not unique.
 For example, \cite{Warren+2013MNRAS} choose a different characteristic age $T'$, which is related to our choice as $T' = 0.43T_c$.

-The power spectra of these 3D models are extracted at several instant of times, using the method outlined in \cite{Polin+2022ApJ} and \cite{Mandal+2023ApJ}.
-Spherical surface distributions of the radially integrated density distributions of Si (and Fe) are calculated for each model snapshot as follows:
+We compute power spectra of these 3D models at several instants of time, using the method outlined in \cite{Polin+2022ApJ} and \cite{Mandal+2023ApJ}.
+Since the computations evolve only one octant of the remnant, the data for each model snapshot is reflected across the coordinate planes to reconstruct a full spherical remnant.
+This imposed symmetry affects only the lowest multipoles, which are not used in the present analysis.
+Spherical surface distributions of the radially integrated density distributions of S (and Fe) are then calculated for each reconstructed snapshot as follows:

-where $X_{Si}$ is the passive scalar representing the mass fraction of Si.
-Pressure weighting ensures that only the shocked, turbulent region is used for this calculation.
-These spherical surface distributions are expanded in terms of spherical harmonics using the SHTOOLS package \citep{SHTOOLS}.
-This allows us to derive a power spectrum $C_l$ in terms of the spherical harmonic $l$ \citep[see Eqns.
-11 and 12 of][]{Mandal+2024ApJ}.
+where $X_{S}$ is the passive scalar representing the mass fraction of S. These spherical surface distributions are expanded in terms of spherical harmonics using the SHTOOLS package \citep{SHTOOLS}.
+This allows us to derive a power spectrum $C_l$ in terms of the spherical harmonic $l$ \citep[see Eqns.~11 and 12 of][]{Mandal+2024ApJ}.
+Weighting by the product of pressure and the relevant passive scalar (tracing S or Fe ejecta) ensures that only the shocked, turbulent ejecta contributes to this calculation.
+Within the region between the forward and reverse shocks, this product varies by at most a factor of $\lesssim1.5$, so the weighting does not strongly bias the calculation toward localized high-pressure regions.
+To verify that our results are not sensitive to the precise weighting prescription, we repeat the analysis using a constant weight for all cells above a pressure threshold.
+Power spectra derived from the spherical surface maps for each case are found to be nearly identical.

+Our models utilize discretization errors associated with the Cartesian grid to provide seed perturbations to the contact discontinuity, which rapidly becomes unstable and exhibits growth of turbulent substructures.
+As found by \cite{Polin+2022ApJ} and \cite{Mandal+2023ApJ}, the nature of seed perturbations (whether inherent to the grid or imposed externally) does not appreciably affect the growth of turbulence in SNRs. \cite{Mandal+2023ApJ} further show (in their Appendix) that grid-scale features typically appear in the power spectrum of SNR models at very large spherical harmonics ($l\sim1000$ for a grid with 512 cells per dimension) and do not interfere with the lengthscales that correspond to the typical size of turbulent substructures ($l\lesssim100$).
+Following \cite{Mandal+2023ApJ}, we adopt a resolution of $512^3$ cells for our computational grid to ensure minimal influence of grid-scale noise on the power spectra.